SJU Bowling FAQs

 Q. How do I make the Bowling Team?

-A. There will be an 18 game tryout held across three dates at Farmingdale Lanes and Herrill Lanes.
+A. There will be a 12-18 game tryout held across two or three dates during the month of September.
 There is a $40.00 non-refundable charge for lineage.
-This will entitle you to bowl all three days.
-ATTENDANCE AT ALL 3 DATES IS MANDATORY!!!
+This will entitle you to bowl each of the tryout dates.
+ATTENDANCE AT ALL DATES IS MANDATORY!!!

 Q. What do the coaches look for at tryouts?